PabloLorenzo123/diet-budget-tracker/README.md

 2. **Create**: Here the user can create a food product and save it to their food products private list.
 ![Add Food to Diary Modal](assets/sc2.png)

-### Nutritional Targets displayed at the bottom of the Index Page.
+### Nutritional Targets.
+Displayed at the bottom of the index page, it shows the total nutrients on each day when there's not selected food or meal.
+When a food serving is selected it shows only the nutritional contributions of that food serving, when a meal is selected it shows the nutritional contribution of that meal.
 ![Nutritional Targets displayed at the bottom of the Index Page.](assets/sc3.png)

 ### Groceries list.